Causal Abstraction: A Theoretical Foundation for Mechanistic Interpretability: A Common Language for Mechanistic Interpretability

 \section{A Common Language for Mechanistic Interpretability}

 The central claim of this paper is that causal abstraction provides a theoretical foundation for mechanistic interpretability.
 Equipped with a general theory of causal abstraction, we will provide mathematically precise definitions for a handful of core mechanistic interpretability concepts and show that a wide range of methods can be viewed as special cases of causal abstraction analysis.
+A tabular summary of this section can be found in Table \ref{tab:methods}.